MathieuPlachot/SimplePilot/README.md

 ## Control Unit <-> User Interface Application
 ### Transport Layer

 The interface between the Control Unit and the User Interface Application relies on UDP.
-Both ends listen on UDP port 50002.
+The ControlUnit listens on port 50002 and replies on the request source port.

 ### Commands & Statuses